Lovaraju521/pytest-human/README.md

         assert result == 15
     ```

-3. Open the HTML test report
+3. Open the HTML test log

     At the end of individual tests you will see a similar line: